JaeYoonKim72/GMStool/README.md

                      -gpu TRUE \                          # Whether to use the GPU when modeling DNN or CNN

-                     -t 1                                 # Computational time for each each modeling
+                     -t 1                                 # Runtime cut-off for permutatios of each modeling